-Students who obtain the occupational diploma may continue to work towards the high school diploma through the end of the school year in which they turn twenty-two years old.
+Students who obtain the Occupational Diploma may continue to work towards the high school diploma through the end of the school year in which they turn twenty-two years old.

-An alternate academic diploma (AAD) may be awarded to students with disabilities at the end of their fourth year of high school that have:
+An Alternate Academic Diploma (AAD) may be awarded to students with disabilities at the end of their fourth year of high school who have:

-- Not met the requirements for a high school diploma; - Have been assessed on the state alternate assessments; - Have earned the required AAD credits (16) plus the remaining 6 graduation required credits; - Have satisfactorily completed an individualized education program.
+- Not met the requirements for a high school diploma; - Been assessed on the state alternate assessments; - Earned the required AAD credits (16) plus the remaining 6 graduation required credits; - Satisfactorily completed an individualized education program. - Passed the KCS Modified Civics Exam - Completed a comprehensive Transition Assessment (replaces the ACT exam)

-Students who obtain the alternate academic diploma may continue to work towards the high school diploma and/or occupational diploma through the end of the school year in which they turn twenty-two years old.
+Students who obtain the Alternate Academic Diploma may continue to work towards the High School Diploma and/or Occupational Diploma through the end of the school year in which they turn twenty-two years old.